-My journey in Morningland, as I see it now, went from being love-bombed to devalued, from being a trusted disciple to a scapegoat, from being in a sacred (as they called it) marriage with my husband to Saravati’s attempts to negatively influence my husband’s feelings towards me (similar to what Sri did to Lee except that she failed); from telling me that having a tight community is the only way to survive, to (what I believe) interfering with relationships behind my back and isolating me within the community.
+My journey in Morningland, as I see it now, went from being love-bombed to devalued, from being a trusted disciple to a scapegoat, from being in a sacred (as they called it) marriage with my husband to Saravati’s alleged attempts to break up my marriage (similar to what Sri did to Lee except that she failed); from telling me that having a tight community is the only way to survive, to interfering with relationships behind my back and isolating me within the community.

-I believe that those in charge of their organization have the right to choose who they will accept in their circles and under what conditions.
-However, the leaders’ communication with their members should be honest, direct, and respectful.
-The organization should be transparent from the get-go, with both parties clearly understanding the situation at hand and future plans and goals.
+I believe that those in charge of their organization should communicate with their members honestly, directly, and respectfully.
+They should be transparent from the get-go, with both parties clearly understanding the situation at hand and future plans and goals.
 Leaders have no right to deceive, manipulate, and work behind people’s backs to achieve their goals at the expense of the individuals who are left in the dark about the situation affecting their lives.

 The Gopis’ actions toward me, my partner, and a few other people tore the veil of my illusion of them.
 I believe that in their eyes, I failed their “spiritual” training of “compassionate” acts of ego destruction for my spiritual growth (reality: humiliation and gaslighting).
 In my eyes, I regained and saved my life!
 I only wish I had done it sooner, much sooner!